RichardLee0211/test/testSecurity/README.md

 - QEMU, open source but mainly for Linux
 - boot camp, free but it's most like a dual system, refuse

-I need windows because all my evil software are of window try parallels first and download window 10 from parallel I prefer VMware got to have a windows running first
+I need windows because all my evil software are of windows try parallels first and download window 10 from parallel I prefer VMware got to have a windows running first